 Linus Torvalds has said Linux wouldn’t have happened if 386BSD had been around when he started up.
 We trace the history of FreeBSD and how it’s affected the open source world.
 The first free Unix-like operating system available on the IBM PC was 386BSD, of which Linus Torvalds said in 1993: “If 386BSD had been available when I started on […]

-Subscribe by Email
+Subscribe to RSS Feed by Email

 - Dual-boot Linux Mint 17.1, Windows 7 on a PC with UEFI firmware 42 comments